 - Re groom the bottom of the pool with fresh bank sand (also called pool sand).
 Do not use “torpedo sand.”

-- Measure the pool one last time to make sure you ordered the correct size liner before opening the box.
+- Measure the pool one last time to make sure you ordered the correct size pool liner before opening the box.
 Opened boxes are usually not returnable.

-- If the size / measurement is correct, unroll the liner out in your yard and let the warm sun hit the liner for at least 30 minutes.
+- If the size / measurement is correct, unroll the pool liner out in your yard and let the warm sun hit the liner for at least 30 minutes.

 Now you are ready to install the liner.
 Remember, having a few helping hands is good advice.